tbnobody/OpenDTU/README.md

 | E-Star HERF-800      | NRF24L01+          | 2         | 2           | 1         |
 | E-Star HERF-1600     | NRF24L01+          | 4         | 2           | 1         |
 | E-Star HERF-1800     | NRF24L01+          | 4         | 2           | 1         |

 ## Outline

+A very special thank you to Thomas Basler (tbnobody), the author of the original [OpenDTU](https://github.com/tbnobody/OpenDTU)  project.
+You are doing an excellent job!

+## Outline